 ABSTRACT

 In the UK, low-temperature geothermal energy is seen as a renewable resource able to contribute to the decarbonization of residential heating.
 Using vertical borehole heat exchanger (BHE) systems, heat can be extracted from the shallow ground sub-surface and be used for hot water or space heating.
 Although the potential of vertical BHE has been well studied, we here investigate the potential of the ground to provide an individual BHE with the heat load required on a yearly average by a single house in Scotland.
-1D heat balance performed for a heat consumption of 1200 W suggests that a geothermal flux of 0.63 W/m² alone would require ~15 000 m² to recharge the system, while solar energy (~1.8 W/m²) can contribute up to 11% of the heat recharge.
+A 1D heat balance performed for a heat consumption of 1200 W suggests that a geothermal flux of 0.63 W/m² alone would require ~15 000 m² to recharge the system, while solar energy actual recharge (~1.8 W/m²) can contribute up to 11% of the heat recharge.
 1D and 3D numerical models are used to calculate the contribution from axial and radial heat recharge together with the footprint area of a 30-year long heat extraction period from a BHE embedded in a homogeneous purely diffusive medium.
 Although temperature equilibrium is reached at the BHE after a few years of heat extraction, the areal footprint of heat depletion increases beyond the average area of a UK property (70 m²).
 The ground conductivity fixes the amplitude of the lateral heat fluxes that reach a constant rate after one year of heat extraction.
 As the areal footprint expands, axial fluxes are induced further away from the borehole to an extent that depends on the BHE depth.
 The footprint area increases as the BHE length decreases and is inversely proportional to the temperature decline at the borehole.
-This study shows that although sustainability of BHE exists from an engineering point of view, it cannot be reach from the UK resource perspective, leading to the extension of the footprint area over time.
-In a context where an increase in the number of geothermal heat schemes is expected and delineating/licensing heat resource becomes necessary, cyclical heat production and/or artificial heat recharge must be considered to constrained the area of heat depletion around BHE.
+This study shows that although sustainability of BHE exists from an engineering point of view, the extension of the BHE footprint area over time means that sustainability cannot be reached from a UK resource perspective.
+As an increase in the number of geothermal heat schemes is expected in the UK, increasing the necessity for delineating/licensing heat resources, cyclical heat production and/or artificial heat recharge must be considered to constrain the area of heat depletion around the BHE.

 Introduction

 Heat demand for domestic and industrial space heating account for about 50% of the energy consumption in the UK.
 Currently, around 85% of this energy is supplied by natural gas, contributing to about 34% of the Greenhouses Gas Emissions of the country (BEIS 2019 ECUK – end uses database).
 Following the Paris Agreement, the UK targeted through the 2019 Climate Change Act to reach net zero carbon emission by 2050.
-To achieve this goal, attentions have been focused on the need to decarbonize residential heat and on the development of new low-carbon energy sources such as geothermal energy.
+To achieve this goal, attention has been focused on the need to decarbonize residential heat and on the development of new domestic low-carbon energy sources such as geothermal energy.